MicrosoftDocs/defender-docs/defender-endpoint/transient-device-tagging.md

 ## Addressing challenges

 Transient devices present challenges within device inventories.
-They appear for short times in the inventory, and are often unknown and unmanaged.
-They're difficult to effectively track, classify and audit, potentially causing inventory noise and reporting inaccuracies.
+They appear for short times in the network, and are often unknown and unmanaged.
+They're difficult to effectively track, classify, and audit, potentially causing inventory noise and reporting inaccuracies.

 Defender for Endpoint addresses some of these issues by identifying and tagging transient devices, making the device inventory easier to manage.

 ## How does transient tagging work?